 - Multivariable MR

-- One-sample MR
+- One-sample MR or MR with individual-level data

-- Two-sample MR with summary (aggregate) data
+- Two-sample MR or MR with summary-level data

-- Two-step/Mediation MR
+- Two-step or Mediation MR